 Baked Ricotta and Lemon Crêpes (Gratinirane skutine palačinke)

-Pancakes go back a long way- roughly 30,000 years back, based on analyses of starch grains on grinding tools.
-But back then they must have tasted very differently, as stone age cooks used flour that was made out of cattails and ferns.
-Pancakes were even found in the stomach of Ötzi the Iceman who lived more than 5,000 years ago!
+Pancakes go back a long way — roughly 30,000 years, based on analyses of starch grains found on ancient grinding tools.
+Of course, they must have tasted very different then: Stone Age cooks used flour made from cattails and ferns.
+Pancakes were even found in the stomach of Ötzi the Iceman, who lived more than 5,000 years ago — a reminder that simple grain cakes were already part of prehistoric diets.

-Pancakes have arrived in Slovenia by the way of neighboring Austria and Hungary.
-They are usually much thinner than, say, American style pancakes, which is why I refer to them here as crêpes.
-Baked crêpes with farmer's cheese filling are often served as a main course in Slovenia along with soup as an appetizer.
+Pancakes arrived in Slovenia through neighboring Austria and Hungary.
+They are usually much thinner than American-style pancakes, which is why I refer to them here as crêpes.
+In Slovenia, baked crêpes filled with farmer’s cheese are often served as a main course, preceded by soup.

 Bogataj, Janez.
 Taste Slovenia.
 Ljubljana: Rokus Gifts & National Geographic, 2007.